Frequently Asked Questions

 What advice do you have for beginning writers?

 2. Don't be in a hurry to publish.
+Be in a hurry to become the best writer you can be.

 3. Find the work that moves you the most deeply and read it over and over again.
 I've had many great teachers, but the most valuable lessons I learned were from writers on the page.
+Study the sentences your favorite writers made until they live in your bones.

 How long did it take you to write your first book, Torch?